darrenjw/blog/mcmc-stream/Draft.md

 ### Summary

 Viewing MCMC algorithms as infinite streams of state is useful for writing elegant, generic, flexible code.
 Streams occur everywhere in programming, and so there are lots of libraries for working with them.
 In this post I used the simple `Stream` from the Scala standard library, but there are much more powerful and flexible stream libraries for Scala, including [fs2](https://github.com/functional-streams-for-scala/fs2) and [Akka-streams](http://doc.akka.io/docs/akka/2.4/scala/stream/index.html).
 But whatever libraries you are using, the fundamental concepts are the same.
 The most straightforward approach to implementation is to define impure stochastic streams to consume.
 However, a pure functional approach is also possible, and the Breeze library defines some useful functions to facilitate this approach.
-I'm still a little bit ambivalent about whether the pure approach is worth the additional cognitive overhead, but it's certainly very interesting and worth playing with.
+I'm still a little bit ambivalent about whether the pure approach is worth the additional cognitive overhead, but it's certainly very interesting and worth playing with and thinking about the pros and cons.

 ### eof